UCP bill would remove need for workplace safety insurance on small farms | CBC News

 Occupational health and safety standards will continue to apply, but all farms and ranches will be exempt from the industry-specific safety standards put in place by the previous NDP government.

-"The code will still be there, but it will be in a common-sense way."
+He said the act will still be there "but it will be in a common-sense way."

 - Alberta farmers, workers weigh in as safety laws are rewritten